ptacekp/temperature-recorder/README.md

 Every other startup parameter are invalid.
 In that case the application prints help message and quits.

 ## Commands
-The application command line interface read every
+The application command line interface read every user input.
+Possible commands are:
  * `add` - add new measurement sample.
 You have to enter sample in right format.
 Sample format is two capital letters, space and decimal number.
  * `help` - prints help message.
  * `version` - prints version description of the application.
  * `load` - load measurement samples from text file.
 You have to specify full file path.
  * `quit` - end the application.

 You can also enter single measurement sample directly in right format.
-If you insert sample in wrong format or enter any other command, the application prints Invalid command message to the error output.
+If you insert sample in wrong format or enter any other command, the application will print Invalid command message to the error output.
 This does not terminate the application.

 # License
 Temperature Recorder application is distributed under MIT license.